braintree/braintree-android-drop-in/v6_MIGRATION_GUIDE.md

 ## Handle Drop-In Result

 Handle the result from Drop-In in `onActivityResult` as in v5.

+Changes:
-The key for accessing an error from the Activity result has moved from `DropInActivity.EXTRA_ERROR` to `DropInResult.EXTRA_ERROR`.
+- The key for accessing an error from the Activity result has changed from `DropInActivity.EXTRA_ERROR` to `DropInResult.EXTRA_ERROR`.
-The method for accessing the `String` payment method nonce from `DropInResult` has been updated from `PaymentMethodNonce#getNonce` to `PaymentMethodNonce#getString`.
+- The method for accessing the `String` payment method nonce from `DropInResult` has been updated from `PaymentMethodNonce#getNonce` to `PaymentMethodNonce#getString`.

 Java: